When Should My Child Stay Home?

 Additional Layered Prevention Strategies

-APS has established practices in place for responding to COVID-19 and other respiratory illnesses.
+APS has established practices in place for responding to respiratory illnesses and infectious disease in school.
 We remain focused on the health and safety of our students and staff and will continue layered measures to prevent the spread of COVID-19 and other infectious illness in schools, including:

 - Providing free rapid antigen COVID-19 test kits in school health clinics (while supplies last).